Image

 Lobitos Alves

-Bernadete with her two children, Luisa and Joao.
+Bernadete with her two children: a four-year-old, Luisa, and João, a one-year-old.

 She first experienced flying with MAF when she was flown to Dili to give birth to her daughter Luisia in 2019.
 She had a second medevac when she suffered from severe bleeding after giving birth to her second child, Joao.